 I believe that to really get the “juice” out of something requires enduring the pressure that comes along with change and risk.
 Change isn’t easy, but possible provided people endure the challenges and reap the rewards that pressure produces.

 To get the juice out of an orange requires it to be squeezed… sometimes very hard, for some time, for any results to become evident.
 I’ve heard it said that pain is the greatest teacher.

-People need to be pressed and pressured sometimes as well to get at this proverbial “juice.”
+People need to be pressed, pressured, and endure pain sometimes as well to get at this proverbial “juice.”
 Getting real uncomfortable is often THE prerequisite for change.
 Adding pressure and squeezing for improved performance is often necessary to truly be moved and motivated toward the changes required to get the most out of our life situations.